 Bringing a mountain goat home in one piece is almost unheard of—but due to the accommodating terrain, a friend’s help, and a brutal six hours of effort, my Subaru has a whole new look.
 And I couldn’t be any happier about it, and I have a new reason to be thankful on Thanksgiving.

-Look for a life-sized mount of Peter’s Hyalite mountain goat at the Powder Horn, inside Schnee’s in downtown Bozeman.
+Look for a life-sized mount of Peter’s Hyalite mountain goat at the Stone Glacier shop in Bozeman.